Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'search' and the resource 'incidents', with examples of query fields (state, severity, title keywords).
-It differentiates from sibling tools like 'get-incident' (single) and 'get-incidents' (list) by emphasizing flexible querying.
+The description clearly states the verb 'Search' and the resource 'Datadog incidents', and specifies searchable fields (state, severity, title keywords).
+However, it does not explicitly differentiate from sibling tools like 'get-incidents' which may also list incidents, but the intent is clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.